PK-HQ/pk-hq.github.io/_pages/about.md

 My goal is to restore meaningful vision in the blind by building next-generation light-based neuroprosthetics — one of the most ambitious and unresolved challenges in neuroscience.
 I lead a pioneering effort to reverse-engineer the neural code of the primate visual cortex using biologically-constrained machine learning architectures, combined with an all-optical read-and-write interface that leverages state-of-the-art neural sensors and actuators to trigger perception.
 This novel integrative approach redefines the frontier of visual neuroprosthetics — closing the gap between artificial stimulation and the fidelity of natural vision.

 Prior to this, I was a research assistant in the [Libedinsky Lab](http://libedinskylab.com/) at the [The N.1 Institute for Health](https://n1labs.org/).
-I worked on developing a [cortical neuroprosthetic](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0165773) to enhance mobility in quadruplegic patients, and the [functional organization of the macaque prefrontal cortex](https://www.jneurosci.org/content/43/38/6564.abstract).
-As a research assistant in the [BAC Lab](https://sites.google.com/site/brainconsciousnesslab/about-us?authuser=0) at [Duke-NUS Medical School](https://www.duke-nus.edu.sg/), where I worked on unconscious visual processing in humans and [integrating human neuroimaging and transcriptomics](https://www.eneuro.org/content/6/6/ENEURO.0283-19.2019).
+I worked on developing a [cortical neuroprosthetic](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0165773) to enhance mobility in quadruplegic patients, and the [organization of the primate prefrontal cortex](https://www.jneurosci.org/content/43/38/6564.abstract).
+As a research assistant in the [BAC Lab](https://sites.google.com/site/brainconsciousnesslab/about-us?authuser=0) at [Duke-NUS Medical School](https://www.duke-nus.edu.sg/), where I worked on unconscious visual processing and the [human brain transcriptome](https://www.eneuro.org/content/6/6/ENEURO.0283-19.2019).
 I received my B.S. in Biology (summa cum laude) at the [National University of Singapore](https://nus.edu.sg/).

 When I'm not thinking about research, I enjoy cooking, kickboxing and the company of my cat.